gridsome/gridsome.org/docs/directory-structure.md

 ### Custom App.vue

 The `App.vue` file is the main component that wraps all your pages and templates.
 You can override the default file by having your own `App.vue` file in your `src` directory.
-Overriding it is useful if you want to have a layout that is shared across all your pages.
+Overriding the default is useful if you want to have a layout that is shared across all your pages.

 [Read more about overriding App.vue](/docs/overriding-app/)